Connie Sue 🌿

 Auntie M

-When I’m traveling or in Florida for the winter, I handle everything remotely.
+When I’m traveling, I handle everything remotely.

 Bella

-My van, Bella, a 2015 Ford Transit cargo van that I converted to a mini RV / camper van.
-My self-conversion is very simple and cozy.
+Bella is a 2015 Ford Transit cargo van that I converted to a mini RV-camper van.
+My self-conversion is simple and cozy - and I started calling her my cozy little home on wheels.

 She was brand-spanking new when I bought her in May of 2015.
 My plan was to build her out, learn the ropes, take early retirement in 3 years, and hit the road full-time.